noahehall/theBookOfNoah/0current/blockchain/blockchain.md

 - private blockchain:
   - permission: required, and are typically under centralized control
 - cross-chain functionality: connecting data across blockchains

   - allows a series of protocols that work in harmony to delivery decentralized applications
   - e.g. a private blockchain can store public blockchain data, like to log bitcoin transactions via their transaction id hash
   - e.g. a public blockchain can store private blockchain by embedding data, e.g. bitcoin core OP_RETURN can store up to 40bytes
+In the Blockchain class we are going to implement the method: validateChain()

+    This method will return a Promise that will resolve with the list of errors when validating the chain.
+    Steps to validate:
+        You should validate each block using validate() method from each of the blocks in the chain.
+        Each Block should check the with the previousBlockHash to make sure the chain isn't broken. vs 2
+  - both
+    - depend on a wallet address for identity for transactions and services
+    - both keep a public record of transactions that have taken place
+    - users can interact with autonomously on the blockchain, and ohters an verify their data

 ### version 1 / generation 1 blockchains